elusivecodes/FyreDB/README.md

 **In Transaction**

-Determine if a transaction is in progress.
+Determine whether a transaction is in progress.

 ```php
 $inTransaction = $connection->inTransaction();